What will it Cost?

 Your boat dive fee gets you:

-- A boat dive to the dive site you have booked for (conditions permitting) with an experienced skipper and an experienced DM.
+- A boat dive to one of selected dive sites with an experienced skipper and an experienced DM (if required).

 What if the weather or sea conditions are bad?

-What if you only want to dive with a specific boat operator(s)?
+What if you only want to dive with a specific boat or go to specific sites?

 About Keeping Informed

-Make sure you like our Facebook page (there is a link on the Contact page) as we will be posting regular updates there.
+Make sure you like and follow the “Cape Town Dive Events” Facebook page (there is a link on the Contact page) as we will be posting regular updates there.

 About Check-Out Dives

 If you are diving in Cape Town for the first time or are using rented equipment we will require you do a check-out shore dive with a local DM or instructor prior to doing any boat dives.
 This is just to ensure that you are comfortable and check your weight and buoyancy.
-Please don’t book onto the early boat dives if you need to do a check-out dive.
-Details of the times that check-out dives will be done will be posted on our Facebook page.
+Please allow enough time for this and arrange it at the dive control desk on the day of the Festival but as early as possible.

 About Festival DMs